IgMann/serbian-language-qa-legal-chatbot/README.md

 # QA chatbot for Serbian language, specialized for legal questions

-Student project within master studies in the AI & ML master's program, University of Novi Sad.
+Student project within the master's study in the AI ​​& ML master's program at the University of Novi Sad.